Why University of Toronto Mississauga

 Master a New Language

 UTM offers a broad range of elective language courses, including Arabic, Chinese, Hindi, Persian, and Spanish.
-You can earn a Language Citation, an official recognition on a your transcript.
+You can earn a Language Citation, an official recognition on your transcript.

 Start a Business